 I am a Research Associate in the Statistics section.
 My research involves using viral sequence data and patient data to characterise HIV transmission at population-level, which can be used to monitor the effectiveness of interventions.
 I am interested in Bayesian methods for modelling phylogenetic and epidemiological data.

-I am also involved in research relating to COVID-19, with a focus on children losing parents and caregivers and disparities across the US.
+I have also been involved in research relating to COVID-19 with a focus on children losing parents and caregivers, characterising spatial and demographic disparities across the United States.

 I have collaborated with numerous partners including the HIV Transmission Elimination Team (H-TEAM) at the Amsterdam Institute of Global Health and Development, the Phylogenetics And Networks for Generalised Epidemics in Africa (PANGEA) HIV consortium, the Botswana-Havard AIDS Institute Partnership and the United States Centers for Disease Control and Prevention (CDC).

 et al., 2023, Regularised B-splines projected Gaussian Process priors to estimate time-trends in age-specific COVID-19 deaths, Bayesian Analysis, Vol:18, ISSN:1931-6690, Pages:957-987

 et al., 2023, List child dependents on death certificates, Science, Vol:380, ISSN:0036-8075